 Last Update: October 8th 2020

 6 Things You Should Know

-1. A kilogram of high phenolic olive oil contains at least 250 milligrams of polyphenols.
+1. High phenolic is the type of olive oil that contains at least 250 milligrams of polyphenols per kilogram.

 2. 20 grams of high phenolic olive oil per day protect blood lipids from oxidative stress, according to EU Regulation 432/2012.

 3. Besides the official health claim, studies show that olive oil polyphenols benefit our health in many ways.

 4. Cooking with high phenolic olive oil provides additional health benefits but it could cause a value-for-money issue.

 5. Polyphenol concentration depends on olive cultivar, environmental factors and olive oil production practices.

 6. Find a producer who is transparent about cultivation, harvesting and extraction practices—like our family!

 How Does Our Family Keep Myrolion High Phenolic?

 1. Amfissa Variety: Myrolion is monovarietal.
 Our local variety offers high polyphenol concentrations.
 Also, its olive oil is easy to consume with a delicate and balanced flavour.